Karlijnvh/MultiplayerWithPhoton/README.md

 A Multiplayer game crafted from the ground up using Untiy and Photon PUN 2.
 This project showcases multiplayer networking features, including synchronized player actions, real-time gameplay mechanics, and dynamic game states.
 Designed to serve as both a learning resource and a robust foundation for creating multiplayer games, it demonstrates the seamless integration of networking systems with engaging gameplay elements.
 Whether you're looking to build a competitive shooter or a cooperative experience, this project provides all the essential components to get started.

-> Note: It is still under development.
-Adding following features -
+> Adding extra features -
-> - Separate Player profile management.
 > - Character customization.
-> - Room list to join from.
+> - Better Audio system.
-> - Player will only be able to join a room before the game starts.
-> - And more.
+> - Timing system.

+> Note: Fixed sized window is used to test multiplayer players in same pc.
+It is not designed only for specific size, UI can adapt to any size.

 ---